Exploring the Crop Circle Phenomenon Online!

 Saturday the 26th of September to Sunday the 31st of October

-Extended access to video recordings of the lectures/workshops from this event
+Access to video recordings of the lectures/workshops from this event

 Although our conference has come to a close, you can still book tickets for the lectures/workshops of this event and receive a link to download the video recordings.
 There is a small discount for those booking for the entire event.
 Please note that the links will be sent in a separate email to your booking confirmation and may take up to 24 hours.